SAP-samples/btp-setup-automator/README.md

 The script  will build a docker image and create a docker container on your machine.

-## Using the Docker Container
+## Get the Docker Container up-and-running

 Independently whether you've created the docker image yourself, or used the pre-built image, you should now see the Docker container up-and-running.
 In case you are using VS Code, open the command palette (Windows: `Ctrl+Shift+P` ; Mac: `Cmd+Shift+P`) and select the `Remote Containers: Attach to running Container ...` command:

 ![command in VS Code to attach it to a running container](docs/pics/quick-guide-step00.png)

-> 📝 Tip - Don't forget to install the "Remote-Containers" extension in VS Code)
+> 📝 Tip - Don't forget to install the "Remote-Containers" extension in VS Code

-The select the `btp-setup-automator` container:
+The select the `btp-setup-automator` container looks like this:

 ![select running container in VS Code](docs/pics/quick-guide-step01.png)

-## Using BTP-SETUP-AUTOMATOR
+## Use BTP-SETUP-AUTOMATOR

 You can run the container directly via the terminal or within VS Code, modify use case file and parameter file or supply externally available use case and parameter file.